 Drink more water.
 The benefits of H20 for the skin are seemingly endless: water clears out the dangerous toxins that hurt the skin, flushes out toxins, prevents acne, helps even complexion by increasing blood flow, prevents premature aging through skin tightening, and reduces puffiness.

 Wash your mask.
 Although masks are important for virus protection, they also may be causing skin irritation and acne.
 To help deter these adverse reactions, wash your mask daily to avoid bacteria buildup.
 Since the skin on the face is so sensitive, it’s also important to use a laundry detergent that is hypoallergenic and fragrance-free like Arm & Hammer Sensitive Skin, Free & Clear Detergent.

 Sun protection.
 Wearing sunscreen is truly a form of self-care and protection.
-Even when weather is cloudy, rainy, or cold, the sun can harm the skins with ultraviolent exposure with effects like wrinkles and “leather-y skin.”
-Sunscreen, hats, and careful monitoring of time in the sun not only promotes a youthful appearance, but they also lessen the risk of developing skin cancer.
+Even when the weather is cloudy, rainy, or cold, the sun can harm the skin with ultraviolent exposure with effects like wrinkles and “leathery skin.”
+Sunscreen, hats, and careful monitoring of time in the sun not only promote a youthful appearance but also lessen the risk of developing skin cancer.

 “Simple lifestyle changes are the easiest and most impactful actions we can make to achieve healthy skin,” adds Mullans.
 “If acne, skin sensitivity and irritation persist, however, make sure to consult a medical professional.”